ResearchOS/ross_cli/docs/index.md

 ```bash
 ross install example_package
 ```
-This will search through all of the tapped indices for the package name, and `pip install --editable git+<url>` the package.
+This will search through all of the tapped indexes for the package name, and `pip install --editable git+<url>` the package.
 Installing a package in editable mode allows you to have just as much control over the packages you install as if you had written it yourself.

 # Release a package (optional, not yet implemented, requires `gh` CLI)
 ```bash